hemanthyernagula/video-rag/README.md

 - Change the embedding model in `openai.embeddings.create()` for different performance characteristics
 - Add new categories in `EnhancedVideoRAG.content_types` to support additional predefined searches

-## Troubleshooting Docker
+## Troubleshooting

-If you encounter issues with Docker:
+If you encounter issues with Qdrant connection:

-1. Make sure Docker Desktop is running
+1. Make sure the Qdrant container is running
-2. For WSL users, enable WSL integration in Docker Desktop settings
-3. If Qdrant connection fails, check the network settings in docker-compose.yml
-4. For permission issues with mounted volumes, check file permissions
+2. Check that your .env file has the correct QDRANT_HOST value
+3. Verify the port 6333 is accessible